bridge2ai/standards-schemas/docs/UseCase.md

     range: boolean
   involved_in_quality_control:
     name: involved_in_quality_control
-    description: True is use case is likely to be implemented as part of data validation operations.
+    description: A value of True indicates a use case is likely to be implemented as part of data validation operations.
     from_schema: https://w3id.org/bridge2ai/standards-schema-all
     rank: 1000
     is_a: node_property